 However, on closer inspection, we clearly find his style there, with these lines that are both geometric and organic and this very innovative approach to the material.

-As Ignazia Favata, former Colombo assistant and now director of the Joe Colombo Studio, explains: "The Basket collection gives new shape to traditional materials, exploiting an innovative structure that has never been used before for products as big and light.
+As Ignazia Favata, his former assistant turned Joe Colombo Studio Director, explains: “The Basket collection gives new shape to traditional materials, exploiting an innovative structure that has never been used before for such large and light products.
 It's really exciting to see him back in production and to see Colombo's work reach new audiences through the collaboration with Gubi. »

 Materials steel inner frame, outer material in hand-woven rattan